imack5/chattyApp/README.md

 !["User joined"](https://github.com/imack5/chattyApp/blob/master/docs/Screen%20Shot%202018-05-18%20at%206.42.43%20PM.png)

 #### Messaging with other users
 The chat appears differently depending on the user.
-The current user's messages show up on the right side of the screen and in a lighter blue, whereas the other users show up on the left side and in white.
+The current user's messages show up on the right side of the screen and in a lighter green, whereas the other users show up on the left side and in white.
 !["Shows conversations between two users"](https://github.com/imack5/chattyApp/blob/master/docs/Screen%20Shot%202018-05-18%20at%207.11.43%20PM.png?raw=true)

 !["User chats"](https://github.com/imack5/chattyApp/blob/master/docs/Screen%20Shot%202018-05-18%20at%207.14.32%20PM.png?raw=true)